redis/redis-doc/topics/persistence.md

 in the background without interrupting service to clients.
 Whenever you issue a `BGREWRITEAOF` Redis will write the shortest sequence of commands needed to rebuild the current dataset in memory.
-If you're using the AOF with Redid 2.2 you'll need to run `BGREWRITEAOF` from time to time.
+If you're using the AOF with Redis 2.2 you'll need to run `BGREWRITEAOF` from time to time.
 Redis 2.4 is able to trigger log rewriting automatically (see the 2.4 example configuration file for more information).